 - One tablet taken twice daily (morning and night) during the six-month study.

-- Travel to the study centre at NICM, Western Sydney University, Campbelltown (NSW).
+- Travel to the study centre at NICM, Western Sydney University, Campbelltown or Westmead (NSW).

 What are the benefits of participating?